 You kitchen cabinets have so many add-on features available deciding which ones to choose can be a difficult task.
 A few of these features are available primarily on more costly cabinets, but most of them are available as an upgrade to most any cabinet style you choose.
-Let’s go over some of the most common features and how they can benefit you in your kitchen.
+Let’s go over some of the most common features and how they can benefit you when using your new kitchen design.

 Drawer Slides are the system by which drawers open and close.
 A standard drawer slide will just allow the drawer to slide against the wood of the cabinet or on plastic guides that reduce friction.
 A step up from those are slides that attach to the bottom side edges of the drawer box.
 They feature rollers that fit into a track mounted to the cabinet.
 A basic upgrade for these includes full extension drawer slides that let the drawer open all the way, allowing better access to the rear of the drawer.
 In newer kitchens most people with choose self-closing slides which returns the drawer to a fully closed position with just a gentle push.
 Hidden drawer slides are another popular alternative.
 These mount under the drawer box making them invisible.
 Finally, for deep drawers that will hold pots, you should opt for slides which are rated for heavier loads.